CSC207-2022F-UofT/course-project-bill-gates/README.md

-# Bill Gates - Yours next Bill Management System
+# Bill Gates - Your next Bill Management System

 This software serves as the project for the course CSC207 at the University of Toronto.